Kevin Fret: Personal life

 Fret came out as gay at the age of 18.
 He was a graduate of the Roger L Putnam Vocational-Technical High School in Springfield, MA and had grown up in the city and in nearby Chicopee.
 Paper magazine described a "strict religious upbringing" as the reason he courted controversy in the LGBT community by saying that homosexuality was "a choice" for him.
 His parents were not supportive at first but were later accepting.
 He has a younger sister.
 Fret was public about undergoing liposuction surgery and buttock augmentation.
 While living in Miami in 2018, Fret was charged with aggravated battery after an alleged fight with another man, who Fret said had verbally attacked him because of his sexuality.
 He allegedly extorted another trap singer, Ozuna, for $50,000 over an edited sex tape made when Ozuna was a minor.
 Fret apologized to his family and friends over the extortion.

 Death

 On January 10, 2019, Fret was riding his motorcycle in Santurce, San Juan at about 5:30 am when an unidentified gunman shot at him eight times, hitting him in the head and hip.
 The incident was initially regarded by authorities as an automobile accident due to the darkness of the hour.
 Fret was taken to the Río Piedras Medical Center, where he was pronounced dead.
 According to police, Fret's murder was the 22nd homicide of 2019 in Puerto Rico.
 His murder remains unsolved.

+In 2022, Betzaida Quiñones Rodríguez, a prosecutor working on the case alleged she had been "instructed to stop" the investigation into Fret's murder.